lamyj/sycomore/docs/installation.rst

   cmake -DCMAKE_INSTALL_PREFIX=~/local .
   cmake --build . --target install

-When compiling with GCC on Debian or Ubuntu, *-ffast-math* enables *-ffinite-math-only*, which breaks some parts of the Configuration Model implementation in Sycomore (the application of a time interval with gradients or the computation of isochromat with off-resonance effects).
+When compiling with GCC on Debian or Ubuntu, *-ffast-math* enables *-ffinite-math-only*, which breaks some parts of Sycomore.
 All `other optimizations turned on by -ffast-math`_ can however be used and the recommended call to CMake is:

 .. code-block:: shell